Wanchai/FTPbucket/README.md

 -------
 Copyright (c) 2014 [Thomas Malicet](http://www.thomasmalicet.com/)

-This code is an open-sourced software licensed under the MIT license
+This code is an open-sourced software licensed under the BEER-WARE LICENCE